leec313/Fetch-and-Feast/README.md

 In essence, our color palette embodies simplicity and vibrancy, creating a visually appealing and user-friendly experience.
 The combination of classic black, pristine white, lively teal/green, and alerting red forms a cohesive design that effectively communicates our brand's message.
 This palette also allows our vibrant product and blog imagery to shine, creating a dynamic and engaging platform for our audience.

-ChatGPT

 ## Agile Development

 The journey of Fetch & Feast began with the establishment of a GitHub Projects Page, serving as the central hub for project management.
 This platform played a pivotal role in organizing tasks systematically, creating user stories, and breaking them down into actionable steps.
 The overarching goal was to create a structured roadmap that would guide the project towards successful completion within the designated timeframe.
 Utilizing the GitHub Projects Page enabled the tracking of the project's evolution, assignment of tasks, and achievement of milestones, ensuring a smooth and organized development process.
+The MoSCoW method, alongside customized GitHub project labels, was instrumental in assisting me in prioritizing essential tasks within the constraints of my available time.

 To view the: